 A famous and effective rule in the online world when you want to be extra safe is to have different random passwords for each and every account.
 The strongest passwords are random, contain uppercase and lowercase characters as well as numbers; when we say random, we mean you shouldn’t use an obvious one like your birthday.

 The reason we advise you to use different passwords for all your accounts is to avoid getting all your accounts hacked at the same time; let’s say that one account was compromised, the other accounts won’t be hacked as easily because they have different passwords.

 Since it’s difficult to remember all those random passwords, we highly suggest that you install a password manager and use the most difficult password for your manager.

 Take time off and thoroughly go through important information found in all your accounts and make sure that they are all correct.
-Double check the email address that you use, the phone numbers and in case you feel like your password is weak then it’s time for a stronger one.
+Double-check the email address that you use, the phone numbers and in case you feel like your password is weak then it’s time for a stronger one.
 If all the information in your account is correct and updated then it’ll be easier to recover accounts in case something goes wrong.

 Accounts should be kept private and viewable only to those you give permission to.
-Better review the privacy settings of all your accounts on social networks as well as other sharing sites; these would include Facebook, Twitter and Instagram.
+Better review the privacy settings of all your accounts on social networks as well as other sharing sites; these would include Facebook, Twitter, and Instagram.

 For the extremely important accounts that you have, investing in a hardware security key as an additional blanket of defense is worth the hassle; better to be safe than incredibly sorry.
 Consider getting one for the main email address that you use, the password manager that you installed as well as your recovery email.